 Perhaps one of the most important thing on the list when doing your research if to find out if it’s a touristy destination.
 It can be a good thing or bad.

 For example, many first time travellers to Asia feel like a place is much safer when they see a lot of tourists in every corner.
-While this can also be a problem to beginners because learning to surf in a crowded place can be very tricky.
+While this can also be a problem for beginners because learning to surf in a crowded place can be very tricky.

 While for experts, surfing in a tourist-packed beach can be too hard to enjoy or too frustrating because you have to watch out not to hit anyone with your board or your game can be ruined if there are ten other people trying to catch the waves with you.